Connecting communicators: lessons from the WaterAid global comms meet

 The workshops focused on providing simple, accessible tools and matrices for the different offices to design their strategy around and gave them a space to challenge each other or defend their choices.
 Objectives varied hugely between nations with different opportunities and constraints, while the tools provided a level of consistency.

-Objectives were decided based on WaterAid’s overall objectives and regionally-specific needs, while strategy was decided with the use of stakeholder engagement matrices and channel planning tools.
+Objectives were decided based on WaterAid’s overall aims and regionally-specific needs, while strategy was decided with the use of stakeholder engagement matrices and channel planning tools.
 Through this there was a balancing act between guidance and freedom, moving away from a ‘lift and drop’ approach to strategy, towards a ‘bring and adapt’ method.

 At the same time, there was focus on the organisational-wide strategy points, such as key influencing dates, along with a space to identify ones which were country or region-specific.
 This is exemplary of WaterAid’s approach; there is top-level direction, but these are malleable, recognising the contextual understanding of regional staff.